Fraud Focus II

 International growth brings a new dimension to the payments landscape and with the likelihood of new channels and payment methods to consider too, the setting of the appropriate fraud rules and strategies is even more crucial.

-Our second roundtable for Fraud and Payment professionals will debate the specific challenges being faced as businesses grow internationally.
-The debate will be held in a secure Chatham House environment where issues can be shared and solutions found together.
+Our second roundtable for Fraud and Payment professionals debated the specific challenges being faced as businesses grow internationally.
+The debate, as always, was held in a secure Chatham House environment where issues can be shared and solutions found together.

 - Heads of eCommerce, Online, Digital and International